vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 After aligning the bam you can choose to remove unmapped reads, low quality mappings, duplicates, and multimappers.

 #### Strandedness
 Most sequencing protocols at present are strand-specific.
-This specificity can be used to help identify pseudogenes originating from antisense DNA, or genes with overlapping regions on opposite strands.
-In order for seq2science to use this feature, the fastq must be aligned with STAR, and the samples.tsv requires the additional column `strandedness`.
-This column may contain identifiers `forward` or `reverse`.
-If strandedness is unknown, fields may be left blank or filled with `no`.
+This specificity can be used to help identify pseudogenes originating from antisense DNA, or genes with overlapping regions on opposite strands without ambiguity.
+Note that this only applies to aligners (not Salmon).
+Strandedness is inferred automatically for all RNA-seq samples, and can be seen in the MultiQC.
+Inference can be overwritten by column `strandedness` in the samples.tsv.
+This column may contain identifiers `no`, `forward` or `reverse`.
+If strandedness is unknown (for some samples), fields may be left blank or filled with `nan`.
+Finally, strandedness can be ignored (resulting in gene counting to assume all reads are unstranded) by setting `ignore_strandedness` in the config.yaml.

 ***
 ### Optional: Differential gene expression analysis